aospapp/aosp/system/apex/docs/README.md

 # APEX File Format

 Android Pony EXpress (APEX) is a container format introduced in Android Q that is used in the install flow for lower-level system modules.
 This format facilitates the updates of system components that don't fit into the standard Android application model.
 Some example components are native services and libraries, hardware abstraction layers ([HALs](/https://source.android.com/devices/architecture/hal-types)), runtime ([ART](/https://source.android.com/devices/tech/dalvik)), and class libraries.

 The term "APEX" can also refer to an APEX file.

+This document describes technical details of the APEX file format.
+If you are looking at how to build an APEX package, kindly refer to [this how-to](howto.md) document.

 ## Background